rajmohanacharya/url-monitor-scripts/readme_step_by_step.txt

 - url_monitor.timer schedules the job at the specified interval.
 - Logs are rotated automatically and written to /var/log/url_monitor.log by default.

+## Advanced

+- All configuration is managed in /etc/url_monitor_config.conf.
+- To change failure threshold or alert destinations, use the admin tool.
+- For custom intervals or service options, rerun setup or edit systemd units directly.